yangsu/yangsu.github.com/source/_posts/2012-10-10-the-design-of-everyday-things.markdown

 date: 2012-10-10 11:27
 comments: true
 published: false
-categories: [Design, Books, Independent Study]
+categories: [Design, Books, Independent Study, The Design of Everyday Things]
 ---
 > Everyday tasks are not difficult because of their inherent complexity - they are difficult only because they require learning arbitrary relationships and mappings, and because they sometimes require precision in their execution.